ArkScript-lang/Ark/docs/tutorial_modules.md

 - `#include <Ark/Module.hpp>` includes basic files from ArkScript to be able to use the VM, instanciate values, and generate the entry point of the module
 - `Ark::Value foo(std::vector<Ark::Value>& n [[maybe_unused]], Ark::VM* vm [[maybe_unused]]) {...}` defines a function for our module, taking an argument list from the VM, and a non-owning pointer to the VM
 - `ARK_API Ark::mapping* getFunctionsMapping()` declares the entrypoint of our module
-- `Ark::mapping* map = Ark::mapping_create(1);` creates a mapping of a single element to hold the name -> function pointer association, defining the module
+- `static Ark::mapping map[] = {...};` creates a mapping of elements to hold the name -> function pointer association, defining the module
-- `Ark::mapping_add(map[0], "test:foo", foo);` adds an element at position 0 in our mapping, using the previously defining function
+- `{ "test:foo", foo }` adds an element at position 0 in our mapping, using the previously defining function
     - note that the given name is `"test:foo"`: this is a convention in ArkScript, every module's function must be prefixed by the module name
+- `{ nullptr, nullptr }`: a sentinel so that the virtual machine where the end of mapping is

 ## Building your module